jadetoro032-pixel/REPAI/README.md

 > **Copilot helps a person do work.
 RepAI can be assigned work as a governed digital staff member.**

 RepAI is a **consent-based Microsoft 365 enterprise delegate**.
-When you are double-booked, buried in tickets, or need a governed AI presence in a meeting, RepAI steps in — clearly announcing itself, answering only from approved knowledge, refusing risky commitments, and always leaving a reviewable audit trail.
+When you are double-booked, buried in tickets, or need a governed AI presence in a meeting, RepAI steps in, clearly announcing itself, answering only from approved knowledge, refusing risky commitments, and always leaving a reviewable audit trail.

 RepAI is one brand with **two AI tools**: